Request demo

 How can TMCs get involved in NDC development?

-The Global TMC Executive Council (GTEC) is a platform provided by the IATA for TMCs to engage in the NDC development and for the IATA to understand the needs of the TMC community.
+The Global TMC Executive Council (GTEC) is a platform provided by the IATA for TMCs to engage in NDC development and for the IATA to understand the needs of the TMC community.
 Sourcing content has become one of the major challenges for TMCs.
 This means that TMCs have a growing need for aggregators that provide access to full content.
-As TMCs aim to run cost effective travel management for companies, analytics as well as backoffice processes play an important role.
-Working across different channels increase the variety and complexity of workflows, a challenge that TMCs need a solution for, if they want to profit from NDC as a technological improvement.
+As TMCs aim to run cost-effective travel management for companies, analytics as well as backoffice processes play an important role.
+Working across different channels increases the variety and complexity of workflows, a challenge that TMCs need a solution for if they want to profit from NDC as a technological improvement.

 NDC for Travel Agencies